ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 ```

-Notice that a Drift OFF event can either bring the entity back to the `OK` status or to the `WARNING` status,
+Notice that a Drift Off event can either bring the entity back to the `OK` status or to the `WARNING` status,
 depending on the velocity of the change and the monitoring algorithm's sensitivity.
 The same applies
 to the Drift ON events, which can both happen when the entity is in the `WARNING` status or in the `OK` status.